tigerfarm/arduino/README.md

 + SPDT On/On 2 Position Mini Toggle Switch, 10Pcs for $2.68

 + Red LED 5mm, 100pcs for $1.50
-+ 220Ω, 470Ω, 560Ω, 1k, or 3k resistors ... need to test to get the right size and wattage for physical size.
++ 220Ω, 470Ω, 560Ω, 1k, or 3k resistors?
++ Need to test to get the right ohms for brightness and wattage for physical size.
 + Use A09 Network Resistor 9-pin module?

 + Ordered Altair 8800 Front panel with sticker and shipping: $36.00